lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 ## Ask me anything

-If you read the whole article with an open mind, no doubt that you'll have questions, feel free to ask them on this article's thread and I'll do my best to answer if the answer is short, or possibly turn them into an if it's not.
+If you read the whole article with an open mind, no doubt that you'll have questions, feel free to ask them on this article's thread and I'll do my best to answer if the answer is short, or possibly turn them into an article if it's not.

 <div class="message-special">
 <h6>Why not write about code?</h6>